 The Company has considerable financial resources and receives transaction revenues from a broad range of futures and options contracts across a diverse set of customers.
 As a consequence, the directors believe that the Company is well placed to manage its business risks successfully in spite of the current uncertain economic and regulatory outlook.
+The Russia-Ukraine conflict together with the associated geopolitical tensions are being closely monitored but, at present, do not materially impact the ability of the Company to continue as a going concern.

-The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period up to 29 April 2022, being not less than twelve months from when the financial statements are authorised for issue.
+The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period up to 27 April 2023, being not less than twelve months from when the financial statements are authorised for issue.
 In reaching this determination they have considered the strong cash flows and capital resources of the Company.
 Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.

-1.4 Operating leases
+1.4 Turnover